patrick-flynn/CSE34341-SVS-Sp2023/project1.md

 - Single file copy: correctness.
 (20%)
 - Recursive directory copy: correctness.
 (40%)
 - Correct handling of all error conditions.
 (30%)
-- Good coding style, such as clear formatting, sensible variable names, and useful comments.
-(10%)
+- Good coding style, such as clear formatting, sensible variable names, and useful comments; carefully following submission instructions (10%)

 ## Turning In

-This assignment is due on Friday, January 27th at 5:00PM Pacific time.
+This assignment is due on **Friday, January 27th at 5:00PM Pacific time**.

 Please turn in only the source code files `filecopy.c` and `treecopy.c` and a `Makefile` that builds both executables.
 Do not submit executables or other files, since we will build your code from source.